-Vv116 is only offered in spring semester These courses are not required for the international students Alternative semester in which a course is offered
+3. These courses are not required for the international students Alternative semester in which a course is offered

 Following is a flow chart for the ECE curriculum, in which solid lines denote prerequisite courses, while dashed lines denote co-requisites.